wp-plugins/zedity/readme.txt

 *   Cross-browser: Zedity generates HTML5 code that runs on any modern HTML5 browser (IE9+, Chrome, Firefox, Safari, etc.), without using Flash or other external plugins.

-*   Productivity: Zedity will impress you for the ease of create more engaging content in a fraction of the time!
-And, yes, with absolutely no technical skills required!
+*   Productivity: Zedity will impress you for the ease of creating more engaging content in a fraction of the time!
+Do you still need to have or hire technical skills to create your content?
+With Zedity, not any more!

 **Social page and web site:**